mormor-karl/mormor-karl.github.io/_posts/events/2024-06-10-AITrust-Workshop.md

 * [1] [Registration form of AITrust workshop](https://forms.gle/GGG2a3rBa1YMjJZH7)
 * [2] [Registration form of the main WASP-HS 2024 Event](https://wasp-hs.org/event/ai-for-humanity-and-society-2024/)

-The Zoom Webinar to join the event can be found [here](https://gu-se.zoom.us/j/65062336597).
+The Zoom Webinar link to join the event can be found [here](https://gu-se.zoom.us/j/65062336597).

 <!-- [Program](#program) -->